 Exposure time, the duration of time that the organism is exposed to the chemical, is important in determining the effect of that exposure.
-The progressive decrease in the 24 hr, 48 hr, and 96 hr LC50 concentrations commonly found attests to the usual finding that increasing the length of exposure results in higher lethality for a given concentration.
+The progressive decrease in the 24-hour, 48-hour, and 96-hour LC50 concentrations commonly found attests to the usual finding that increasing the length of exposure results in higher lethality for a given concentration.
 The designation of acute versus chronic toxicity testing differentiates between shorter and longer exposure times.

 The variations in exposure times and concentrations can be extreme during oil spills.
-Therefore an understanding of the effect of exposure time is an important component in determining the effect.
-The French-McCay OilToxEx model (French McCay 2002) includes a consideration of the effect of exposure time, Equation 5.
+Therefore, an understanding of the effect of exposure time is an important component in determining the effect.
+The French-McCay OilToxEx model (French-McCay, 2002) includes a consideration of the effect of exposure time (see Equation 5):

-$$\ln(LC50) = \ln(LC50{\infty}) - \ln(1 - e^{-\epsilon t})$$ (5)
+$$\ln(LC50) = \ln(LC50\infty) - (\ln(1 - e^{-a}))$$ (5)